mcconnelljk/mcconnelljk/README.md

-### Hi there 👋
+# Hello 👋

-My name is Jaclyn.
+## My name is Jaclyn.

-- 🔭 I’m currently completing a masters in decision analytics
+- 🌱 I hold a master's degree in decision analytics
+- 🌱 I work as a data egineer for a US defense contracting firm
+- 🔭 I am pursuing continued learning in advanced mathematics and ops reasearch analysis
-- 🌱 I’m a data egineer studying machine learning and python programming
+- 🔭 I am also studying machine learning and python programming

-#### Need.
+## Need.
 More.
 Content.
 I'm still figuring out the rest :)

 <!--